-- A. Property owners shall maintain fire, hazard, flood, and windstorm (where applicable) insurance coverage in an amount sufficient to cover all loans against the property, with the City named as loss payee. - B. Property taxes shall be current at the time of application. - C. The City may deny a loan to an applicant whose property has additional indebtedness such as, but not limited to City State and/or federal liens, or has more than two mortgages, excluding loans from affordable housing entities. - D. If the owner(s) defaults on a superior mortgage, the City shall, wherever possible, recapture the entire amount of the City's indebtedness pursuant to the terms and conditions of the Mortgage and Promissory Note.
+- A. Property owners shall maintain fire, hazard, flood, and windstorm (as applicable) insurance coverage in an amount sufficient to cover all loans against the property, with the City named as loss payee. - B. Property taxes shall be current at the time of application. - C. The City may deny a loan to an applicant whose property has additional indebtedness such as, but not limited to City, State and/or federal liens, or has more than two mortgages, excluding loans from affordable housing entities. - D. If the owner(s) defaults on a superior mortgage, the City shall, when possible, recapture the entire amount of the City's investment pursuant to the terms and conditions of the Mortgage and Promissory Note.
 Upon foreclosure by the superior mortgagee, the City may pursue any and all applicable legal remedies against the property owner pursuant to the City's Mortgage and Promissory Note. - E. A borrower that has non-retirement assets in excess of the amount of subsidy provided by these programs is not eligible for assistance.
-The homesteaded principle residence shall not be included in the calculation of non-retirement assets. - F. CCF Loan Security and Limitations shall adhere to the Policies Governing Programs Supported By the Interlocal Agreement for Affordable Housing, Work Skills Development, and Infrastructure as amended from time to time
+A homesteaded principle residence is excluded from the calculation of non-retirement assets. - F. CCF Loan Security and Limitations shall adhere to the Policy Governing Programs Supported by the Interlocal Agreement for Affordable Housing, Work Skills Development, and Infrastructure, as amended from time to time.

-VIII.
+IX.
 Existing Mortgage Transactions